department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-form-gating-0220/686-usability-analysis.md

 - Geographically diverse: MD, CA, FL, IA, VA, MD, PA, CA
 - Ages ranged from 25-74 years

-### Research questions
+### Our guiding questions
 - Do participants understand the 21-686c is a multi-purpose form?
 And do they understand and accept the "checkbox" selection of the various 686 workflows?
 - Are the forms presented clearly and easy to understand by Veterans?
 - Where do users need examples, guidance or section headers as they interact with the form?
 - Where are the pain points in the longer workflows (add-spouse/add-child, add-student)?
 - What are users' experiences with the current 21-686c (paper, digital, VSO, etc.)?
-- Do participants know they have to reports changes in their dependents status?
+- Do participants know they have to reports changes in their dependents' status?
 - What workflow combinations (scenarios) do users think are likely?

 ## Key findings